Appendix A — ML-Stats Dictionary

 Machine learning and statistics comprise a substantial synergy that is reflected in data science.
 Thus, it is imperative to construct solid bridges between both disciplines to ensure everything is clear regarding their tremendous amount of jargon and terminology.
-This ML-Stats dictionary (ML stands for Machine Learning) aims to be one of these bridges in this textbook, especially within supervised learning and regression analysis contexts.
+This ML-Stats dictionary (ML stands for Machine Learning) aims to be one of these bridges, especially within supervised learning and regression analysis contexts.

 Below, you will find definitions either highlighted in blue if they correspond to statistical terminology or magenta if the terminology is machine learning-related.
-These definitions come from all definition admonitions, such as in (Definition-sample?).
+These definitions come from all definition admonitions introduced throughout the fifteen main chapters of this textbook.
 This colour scheme strives to combine all terminology to switch from one field to another easily.
-With practice and time, we should be able to jump back and forth when using these concepts.
+With practice and time, you will be able to jump back and forth when using these concepts.

 Attention!

-Noteworthy terms (either statistical or machine learning-related) will include a particular admonition identifying which terms (again, either statistical or machine learning-related) are equivalent or somewhat equivalent (or even NOT equivalent if that is the case!).
+Noteworthy terms (either statistical or machine learning-related) will include a particular admonition identifying which terms (again, either statistical or machine learning-related) are equivalent.

 A